top of page

 Think of enjoying a great drive in the country, while at the same time exercising your mind!
 There are various types of Gimmick Rallies, but all consist of tricky instructions and questions, entertaining details, deceptions, and puzzles.
 If you follow the precise instructions and figure out the gimmicks, you will do well and have fun.

-When you register before the event, entrants are emailed General Instructions (for late registrants, we also have copies available the day of the event).
-On Rally day, we hold a Driver/Navigator meeting to provide additional explanations, helpful hints, and answer any and all questions.
-We then distribute Route Books with the turn-by-turn directions and the "gimmick" for the rally.
-You will have ample time to review the Route Book and General Instructions before we start dispatching cars on the course (usually 50 to 70 miles in length) at two- to three-minute intervals.
-The Driver's ability to follow instructions from the Navigator, and the Navigator's accuracy in interpreting route instructions according to the order of precedence, are the keys to success!
+Entrants receive General Instructions before the event, and copies are available on the day.
+On Rally day, a Driver/Navigator meeting provides additional explanations and answers questions.
+Route Books with turn-by-turn directions and the rally’s “gimmick” are distributed.
+Review the Route Book and General Instructions before dispatching cars on the 50 to 70-mile course at two- to three-minute intervals.
+Following instructions from the Navigator and interpreting route instructions correctly are crucial for success!

 Cars individually leave a pre-designated point at an individual starting time and travel from point to point until they reach the finish.
 The winner is the team that has most accurately negotiated the route and solved the gimmicks.
 You may run a rally competitively, or treat it as a pleasant day's scenic drive, ending with the camaraderie of your fellow Porsche Club members at the finish - either way you will have fun!
 We always try to have our destinations be interesting and have food.